-- 18. Cases will be brought to the panel by the Haringey Admissions Service which will be the point of referral.
-The cases must be submitted under one of the categories given in paragraph 5 above and the child must be without a school place. - 19.
-The Panel will be administered by the Haringey Admissions Service which will provide data for the current and previous school year (figures to be based on actual figures where IYFAP pupils have been admitted). - 20.
-The following data will be provided at each panel: - The number of pupils on roll at each school in each year group - The number of vacancies at each school in each year group - The number of pupils that have been admitted to each school in each year group through the 'normal' in year admissions process since the last panel
+13. Cases will be brought to the panel by the Haringey Admissions Service which will be the point of referral.
+The cases must be submitted under one of the categories given in paragraph 5 above and the child must be without a school place.

+The Panel will be administered by the Haringey Admissions Service which will provide data for the current and previous school year (figures to be based on actual figures where IYFAP pupils have been admitted).

+The following data will be provided at each panel:

+- The number of pupils on roll at each school in each year group - The number of vacancies at each school in each year group - The number of pupils that have been admitted to each school in each year group through the 'normal' in year admissions process since the last panel - The number of pupils that have been admitted to each school in each year group through the Fair Access admissions process since the last panel - The total number of pupils that have been admitted to each school in each year group through the Fair Access admissions process in the last academic year and the number of schools or Academies (if any) that have failed to admit - Background/ pupil history/ information, where available - The number of students with statements of Special Educational Need allocated over number through the SEN procedures.

-- The number of pupils that have been admitted to each school in each year group through the Fair Access admissions process since the last panel - The total number of pupils that have been admitted to each school in each year group through the Fair Access admissions process in the last academic year and the number of schools or Academies (if any) that have failed to admit - Background/ pupil history/ information, where available and where consent has been confirmed - The number of students with statements of Special Educational Need allocated over number through the SEN procedures. - 21.
-The placement panel for Children in care will continue to determine the most appropriate placement for each young person and their case will be presented for the panel to ratify.
-In order to ensure that CIC are admitted to school quickly, they will be placed before the panel and it will not be possible for these cases to be brought back to the panel for reconsideration. - 22.
-When making the decision as to appropriate school placement for the child, the panel will take into account: - preferences made and views of parents/carers and the view of the pupil (including religious affiliation) - the admissions criteria - the published admission number and number of forms, of entry so placements can be made proportional to the number of forms of entry - the number of students admitted through IYFAP in the previous and current academic year - the needs of the student, where this is known - any capacity/capability reasons why the school may not be able to respond to the needs of the student - the individual context of a school in relation to recently excluded students - whether the applicant has previously attended a Haringey school. - it will be the presumption that wherever possible pupils will return to a school if they have previously been on roll there. - 23.
-In addition to the factors above each child will be allocated a set number of points under the below system, based on the likely complexity of support which the admitting school will need to put in place.
-The combined points of the children admitted to each school via IYFAP will be monitored, and when considering the equitable allocation of children the panel will take into account the proportion of complex cases which each school has already admitted.
+- 14. The placement panel for CIC will continue to determine the most appropriate placement for each young person and their case will be presented by the CIC Manager to the IYFAP for confirmation.
+In order to ensure that CIC are admitted to school quickly, it will not be possible for these cases to be brought back to the panel for reconsideration. - 15.
+When making the decision as to appropriate school placement for the child, the panel will take into account: - preferences made and views of parents/carers and the view of the pupil (including religious affiliation) - the admissions criteria - the number of students admitted through IYFAP in the current academic year - the needs of the student, where this is known - any capacity/capability reasons why the school may not be able to respond to the needs of the student - the individual context of a school in relation to recently excluded students and measures taken to prevent exclusion of pupils already at a school. - if the applicant has attended school Haringey previously.
+For secondary applicants, it will be the presumption that wherever possible pupils will return to a school if they have previously been on roll there